dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

 * Ensure that the nodes in the inventory have been assigned **only** these roles: manager and compute.

+* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to set up BeeGFS on RHEL target nodes.

-* For RedHat clusters, ensure that RedHat subscription is enabled on all target nodes.
+* For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
 Every target node will require a RedHat subscription.

  .. note::